MI-AFP/tutorials/tutorials/09_elm-intro.md

 ## Elm REPL

-If you have Elm installed, you can run Elm REPL by `elm repl` command.
+If we have Elm installed, we can run Elm REPL by `elm repl` command.
 It is like `ghci` for Elm.

 ```
 $ elm repl